-When reading about or shopping for brake rotors or pads, you probably have come across people talking about "bedding-in", say, their Toyota 4Runner brakes.
+When reading about or shopping for brake rotors or pads, you probably have come across people talking about "bedding-in" their brakes.
 What does that mean, and why should you do it?

 Here's a note from Power Slot/StopTech about breaking in your brakes:

 It is very important that you bed your brakes carefully and precisely.
 The key to bedding is that the transfer layer must be completely even; even a few thousandths of an inch of width variation across the rotors can cause vibration and judder, severely compromising your braking performance and driving comfort.

 Here are the basic steps on how to bed your brakes:

 - The bedding-in process requires lots of accelerating and quick decelerating.
 Perform this process early in the morning and in a low-traffic area so that you avoid other vehicles.

 - From 60 MPH, apply the brakes gently a few times to bring them up to their usual operating temperature.
 This prepares your pads and rotors for the high heat generated in the next steps.